open-politics/open-politics/README.md

 #### [SSARE - (Semantic Search Article Recommendation Engine)](https://github.com/JimVincentW/SSARE)
 SSARE is Open Politics' data aggregation system and vector storage endpoint.
 It aims to create up-to-date and relevant datasets for the LLMs to work with.
 A microservice infrastructure continuously scrapes news sites and stores them in a vector storage and a relational database (Postgres).
 Sources can be added with Python scripts which yield a dataframe with: URL | Headline | Paragraphs | Source.
 Just clone the service, add your scripts and bring your own data endpoint into production.

-### The Webapp:
+### The Webapp (Overview):
+25.06.2024:
-05.06.2024: The Django backend is now replaced by a FastAPI backend (a fork of Tiangolo's highly functional Fullstack Template).
+**The Django stack is now replaced by a FastAPI backend + NextJS Frontend.**
+The stack setup & is largely based on Tiangolo's Fullstack Template.
+Security and configuration updates will be fetched from the template.

+Backend:
+FastAPI, Postgres, Adminer \
+The API's can be generated into OpenAPI clients.
+For the prototype some static data is served to illustrate future purposes (like the leaders of countries, articles on the globe, etc.).
+The rest of the data is pulled from APIs, SSARE (https://github.com/JimVincentW/SSARE) and storages like Tavily, Bundestag API, OECD API, etc.

+**The methodic layer** of what information is presented and when is currently buried in the frontend with the help of the Vercel AI SDK.
+The plan is to dynamically choose data analysis and presentation methods that are presented as streaming generative interfaces.

+Once it is more clear how FastAPI can provide the same capabilities as the Vercel AI SDK, the methodic layer will be moved to the backend.

+Frontend:
 The frontend is now a Next.js app using shadcn as a UI library, amcharts for the globe and axios data fatches to the backend.
+The roamdap foresees that Open Politics will provide a unified interface for data resource management.

 ## Want to engage?
 Look into our Developer Jour Fixe!
 - Interested in the project?
 Want to contribute?
 Share a thought?